federicoperezmarina/101_elk_first_steps/kibana/README.md

 ## Kibana Analytics - Discover
-In the Discovery part we can select and index and then filter the data.
+In the Discovery part we have some uses cases:
+- Select data view (index)
+- Filter data with a filter
+- Filter data using KQL syntax
+- Select fields

 ![Kibana Discover Filtering](img/kibana_discover_filtering.png)